 NCERT Solutions for Class 8 Science Chapter 16 Light

-NCERT Solutions for Class 8 Science Chapter 16 Light is available here.
-Here we have provided the best and error-free solutions that will strengthen your foundation in science.
+NCERT Solutions for Class 8 Science Chapter 16 Light are given below.
+Here we have provided the best and error-free answers to all the exercise questions that will strengthen your foundation in science.
 Solving NCERT questions will assist you in grasping the content in the Crop Production and Management chapter in a better way.

 Question 1: Suppose you are in a dark room.
 Can you see objects in the room?
 Can you see objects outside the room?
 Explain.